dhh1128/codecraft.co/on-bread-recipes-maps-and-intentions.md

 In the meantime, I'd be very interested in your thoughts.
 Where do you see lack of clarity about intentions as a problem in code?
 What techniques address the need?

----

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:47)

-[…] I’ve worked on developing my new programming language, I’ve given a lot of thought to how I can add value to the user experience of a software […]

----

-Add some more extra redundancy again | Codecraft (2014-01-15 08:39:23)

-[…] stamp checks and sizeof and alignment tests in the right places?
-Are we using design-by-contract to prove that consumers and creators of a chunk of code share the same mental models?
-Do we catch exceptions […]

----

-How to make a const-correct codebase in 4300 easy steps | Codecraft (2014-03-25 11:44:39)

-[…] It is a crying shame (and a glaring irony) that it’s so hard to code my way to a productive manipulation of … code.
-Programmers spend their whole careers validating the proposition that it’s worthwhile to enable computers to do grunt work, so humans can focus on more interesting tasks.
-Yet the artifact that programmers produce is so plagued by inconsistencies, so susceptible to bugs, and so complex to process that it takes a major investment to automate working with it.
-I am going to fix this in the programming ecosystem that I create. […]

----

-Variadic macros tricks | Codecraft (2014-11-25 11:49:04)

-[…] be in eliminating encapuslation problems with enums, but I recently found another need for it.
-In my project to create a new programming language, I have to create some foundation packages and classes — the analog to java.lang in java, or […]

----

-Know Your Limits | Codecraft (2015-02-05 08:47:51)

-[…] now. :-) I need to add marks such as +reasonable upper bound and +reasonable lower bound to the intent programming language I’m creating, so that this type of issue is easy to formally communicate.
-But even without fancy new languages, […]

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:41)

-[…] the groundbreaking ideas in 1.0?
-A big part of creating lasting value is communicating so others can appreciate and build upon your […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:49:05)

-[…] features have mitigated this problem somewhat).
-The “step routines” feature of the intent programming language I’m writing is an attempt to address this problem; perhaps I’ll blog about that […]